fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_interface.html.markdown

 * `preserve_session_route` - Enable/disable preservation of session route when dirty.
 * `auto_auth_extension_device` - Enable/disable automatic authorization of dedicated Fortinet extension device on this interface.
 * `ap_discover` - Enable/disable automatic registration of unknown FortiAP devices.
+* `telemetry_discover` - Enable/disable automatic registration of unknown FortiTelemetry agents.
 * `fortilink_stacking` - Enable/disable FortiLink switch-stacking on this interface.
 * `fortilink_neighbor_detect` - Protocol for FortiGate neighbor discovery.
 * `ip_managed_by_fortiipam` - Enable/disable automatic IP address assignment of this interface by FortiIPAM.
 * `managed_subnetwork_size` - Number of IP addresses to be allocated by FortiIPAM and used by this FortiGate unit's DHCP server settings.
+* `ipam_conflicts` - Configure behavior for this interface on how to handle IPAM conflict detections.
 * `fortilink_split_interface` - Enable/disable FortiLink split interface to connect member link to different FortiSwitch in stack for uplink redundancy.
 * `internal` - Implicitly created.
 * `fortilink_backup_link` - fortilink split interface backup link.